lmweber/lmweber.github.io/pages/more.md

 ### Code of conduct

-If you plan to collaborate with me, you agree to abide by an appropriate code of conduct policy, such as the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct).
-Harassment, offensive humor, and discrimination of any form have no place in a professional environment.
+If you plan to collaborate with me, you agree to abide by an appropriate code of conduct policy for an academic environment, such as the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct).